NathanielRobson/Financial-Portfolio-Manager-Java/MVP Product/MVP Team Effort Log/TeamEffortLog.md

 ## Daniel Callender
 ### Sprint 1 (University week 3):
 This task was to familiarise myself with command-line git.
-This task was completed and it took one hour within labs and also  another hour at home https://cseejira.essex.ac.uk/browse/CE291T3-1 https://cseegit.essex.ac.uk/ce291/team3/teamproject/commit/ec28a5a6f4ccbfc7276025a14e6e71f34c1d3817
+This task was completed and it took one hour within labs and also  another hour at home. https://cseejira.essex.ac.uk/browse/CE291T3-1

+https://cseegit.essex.ac.uk/ce291/team3/teamproject/commit/ec28a5a6f4ccbfc7276025a14e6e71f34c1d3817

 ### Sprint 2 (University week 4):